AB Sport

 AB Sport is a Moroccan company specialized in the design, manufacturing, and distribution of sportswear and equipment, including jerseys and gear for clubs and national teams.

 Founded in 2016 in Tangier by Bassam El Akel, the company quickly established itself as an emerging player in the sports equipment sector in Morocco and several African countries.
-Today, it supplies various clubs across multiple sports, as well as national teams such as those of Mauritania, Sudan, and the Central African Republic.
+Today, it supplies various clubs across multiple sports, as well as national teams such as those of Mauritania, Sudan, Gabon, and the Central African Republic.

 History

 The company was founded in 2016 by Bassam El Akel.
-It began operations by providing kits for the volleyball and basketball sections of Ittihad de Tanger.
+It began operations by providing kits for the volleyball and basketball sections of IR Tanger.
 It later expanded its presence to several lower-division football clubs in Morocco, including those in the second and third divisions.

 Partnerships and collaborations

 In Morocco

 The brand is active in several sports disciplines: